 DO NOT WAIT UNTIL BABY COMES TO READ ABOUT INFANT SLEEP...

 ...big mistake, trust me.
 This website is a great resource.
 Hopefully your little one will sleep like a baby (ha!), but it is good to be prepared in advance.
 Also, should you ever need a good sleep consultant, I highly recommend Allison!

 - Hopefully you are already using natural skincare products (see above), and so will not need to be making many major transitions during this time.

-- Keep in mind that some medications that are applied topically (such as cortisone creams, etc), even if they are over the counter, may not be indicated for use during pregnancy.
+- Keep in mind that some topically applied medications (such as cortisone creams, etc) may not be indicated for use during pregnancy even if they are bought over the counter.
 Contact your doctor as soon as you know you are pregnant to determine if they are safe to use (same with all your meds!).
-Ideally do this while you are trying to conceive.
+Ideally do this while you are trying to conceive and before you get pregnant.
 I believe in treating your body during pre-conception as though you are already pregnant, because at some point you will be and you wont know for sure until you miss a cycle :)

 - Baraka Birth - a great store run by a good friend which sells some amazing momma care products (Krystina is also a doula and a soon to be midwife).
 Check it out!

 Natural Baby Care